thelogbox/thelogbox.github.com/_posts/2013-11-5-javascript-program-flow.md

 Can you spot the difference?
 The expression inside the if() construct is improperly written as an assignment rather than a test for equality--but JavaScript went to evaluate it anyway.
 Be careful with this one because this mistake is so easy to make.
 The reason this returned **true** is because an arithmetic assignment operation returns the zero value, and if you use a number where a boolean expression is expected, the number is convered to the *true* value.

-<span class="stress">Switch statement</span> is another way of branching.
+*Switch statement* is another way of branching.
 It is a bit more concise than the if-else statement, it allows for a different kind of construction.

 {% highlight javascript %}